hetoug/android-challenge/README.md

 ## Requirements

-Have bitrise, python and homebrew installed on your mac.
+Have bitrise, hub, python and homebrew installed on your mac.

 For installing homebrew (remember to have xcode installed):